 Six Central Community College softball players and its head coach have earned 2018 Region IX Division II Softball honors.

-Sophomore shortstop Mackenzie Eller, freshman infielder Ashten Gibson, sophomore pitcher Katelyn Keene, sophomore infielder Jenna Robinson and freshman catcher Danica Schaefer were named to the All-Region IX team.
+Sophomore shortstop Mackenzie Eller, freshman infielder Ashten Gibson, sophomore pitcher Katelyn Keene, sophomore infielder Jenna Robinson and sophomore catcher Danica Schaefer were named to the All-Region IX team.

 Freshman outfielder Shelby Behnk joined Eller, Keene, Robinson and Schafefer on the Region IX All-Tournament team.